hesiqi2000/zynq-lab/lab2.md

    </p>

 11. Double click on the _AXI GPIO block_ to open the customization window.
-12. From the Board Interface drop down, select sws 8bits for _ZedBoard_, sws 4bits for _Zybo_ or sws 2bits for _PYNQ-Z2_ for **GPIO IP Interface**.
+12. From the Board Interface drop down, select sws **8bits** for _ZedBoard_ or sws 2bits for _PYNQ-Z2_ for **GPIO IP Interface**.
-13. Next, click the IP configuration tab, and notice the width has already been set to match the switches on the *Zedboard* (8), *Zybo* (4) or *PYNQ-Z2* (2)
+13. Next, click the IP configuration tab, and notice the width has already been set to match the switches on the *Zedboard* (8), or *PYNQ-Z2* (2)

-    Notice that the peripheral can be configured for two channels, but, since we want to use only one channel without interrupt, leave the Enable Dual Channel and Enable Interrupt unchecked.
+    Notice that the peripheral can be configured for two channels, but, since we want to use only one channel without interrupt, leave the **Enable Dual Channel** and **Enable Interrupt** unchecked.

 14. Click OK to save and close the customization window
 15. Notice that **Designer assistance** is available.
 Click on Run Connection Automation, and select **/switches/S_AXI**
-16. Click OK when prompted to automatically connect the master and slave interfaces
+16. Click OK when prompted to automatically connect the master and slave interfaces.
+Notice that two additional blocks, Processor System Reset, and AXI Interconnect have automatically been added to the design.
+(The blocks can be dragged to be rearranged, or the design can be redrawn.).

    <p align="center">
    <img src ="pics/lab2/3_Dsgnswauto.jpg"  width="60%" height="80%"/>